 Use Authentic African American Spirituals

-I have come across a few decent newly composed pieces for black history month.
-However, I feel it is important to use authentic, African American spirituals. songs have stood the test of time.
+I have come across a few decent newly composed pieces for Black History Month.
+However, I feel it is important to use authentic, African American spirituals.
+These songs have stood the test of time.
 They are singable AND they are a part of the history of the Civil Rights Movement.

-Spirituals & Civil Rights Songs Know No Season
+Spirituals & Songs of the Civil Rights Movement Know No Season

 What are your favorite spirituals to use in the elementary music classroom?
 Leave a comment below.